FAQs

 Here are the steps to start your Saffire grill.

 - Clean the ash out of your charcoal from the cook before.
-Ash will choke the fire and prevent charcoal from burning hot, if at all.

 - Clean the ash out of your grill, if there is considerable ash build up at the bottom of your grill (underneath your bed of charcoal).